Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Register Now

 What’s Neo?

-Neo is a keyword suggestion tool, which is particularly designed to bridge the gap between searchers’ knowledge/common keywords and a perfect search query.
+Neo is a keyword suggestion tool designed to bridge the gap between searchers’ knowledge/common keywords and a perfect search query.

-This tool helps us in identifying most of the keywords which are not necessarily synonym but are used by people in place of the desired keyword.
+This tool helps us identify most keywords that are not necessarily synonyms but are used in place of the desired keyword.
 It also helps us reduce the time to reach the relevant set of results.
 This implies more efficiency for the end client.

 Getting back to our original example, let us see the synonyms provided by Neo for Phone and Bluetooth.

 E.g. – WTRU, UE for phone, and keywords like Homerf, IEEE802, NFC, and Zigbee, for Bluetooth.
-Quite apparently, finding such keywords tends to increase the chances of finding better results.
+Apparently, finding such keywords increases the chances of better results.

 Here are some other keywords provided by Neo for different terms.

-Normally, it would be very difficult to think of such keywords, or even if we come across them after some analysis or exploring through plenty of documents, capturing all the appropriate keywords (or better to say right keywords) to locate required information is actually a tedious task which is many a time ignored.
+Normally, it would be very difficult to think of such keywords, or even if we come across them after some analysis or exploring through plenty of documents, capturing all the appropriate keywords (or better to say the right keywords) to locate required information is actually a tedious task, which is often ignored.

 After all, finding the relevant prior art is a priority, ain’t it?